Pesto like olive pate and hummus is so easy to make in your own kitchen.

 So don't keep them for more than three days.

 Can I be honest?
 Yes, I too think a plain salad can be very dull.
-We eat it very often under compulsion.
-Add homemade bread, hummus and homemade pesto, drizzle it with olive oil and lemon juice and I promise you, you have have the most delicious meal.
-Here, I've thrown in half an egg for extra protein.
+Most folk eat it very often only under compulsion.
+Add homemade bread, hummus and homemade pesto; drizzle it with olive oil and lemon juice and I promise you, the most delicious meal lies in wait.

-I've just counted my ten colours for the day that I need to ensure that the big cancer doesn't strike here.
+the big cancer does not strike here.
 You don't believe me?
-Can you see the parsley, avocado, sweet pepper, cherry guava jelly, chives, two kinds of lettuce, baby spinach, sweet basil and fresh coriander?
+Can you see the parsley, avocado and sweet pepper?
+Then there is cherry guava jelly, chives and two kinds of lettuce; baby

 Now, that's what I call a luncheon fit for a king; with pesto and hummus in the center, and this time cherry guava jelly on homemade bread.